treefarmstudio/odyssey-theme/README.md

 # Odyssey Theme

 > **Warning**
 > Major changes are coming to this theme in v2.0.0.
-It'll be much more optimized (100s in Lighthouse), components will no longer be a separate package,
+It'll be much more optimized (100s in Lighthouse), components will be moved to a new package name,
 > docs will be in the site itself instead of a separate website, there will be new components, landing page templates, and more.
-Be sure to star the repo > so you're the first to know about the major update.
+Be sure to star the repo so you're the first to know about the major update!

 This is the repo for the Odyssey Theme, a modern theme/starter for a business or startup's marketing website.
 It provides landing page examples, a full-featured blog, contact forms, and more.
 It is also fully theme-able to match your business' branding and style.
 It even includes a theme switcher component to show how easily the entire style of the site can be changed with only a few lines of CSS.